top of page

 At the end of the day, the perfect wedding photography list is whatever works best for you and your partner.
 It's up to each couple to discuss the ins and outs of their shot list with their wedding photographer.

-Looking for wedding photography in the Portland area for the 2023 and 2024 wedding seasons?
-Yeticorn Portland wedding photography specializes in candid and documentary style micro weddings and elopement packages.
+Looking for wedding photography in the Portland area for the 2024 and 2025 wedding seasons?
+Yeticorn specializes in candid and documentary style Portland wedding photos for micro weddings and elopements.
 My style is all about capturing the fun and creative moments that make your wedding unique.
-Whether you're looking for a mix of digital and film photos for your intimate backyard wedding or a wedding video of your Oregon waterfall elopement, we'll work together to create a wedding photography package that meets your specific needs.
+Whether you're looking for a mix of digital and film photos for your intimate backyard wedding or a wedding video of your Portland, Oregon waterfall elopement, we'll work together to create a wedding photography package that meets your specific needs.

 bottom of page